JochenHiller/jochenontour/README.md

 ## Test it out locally

 You should be able to run this locally with `yarn install` and `gatsby develop`.
-Due to an increasing number of photos it will probably take a few seconds to build
+Due to an increasing number of photos it will probably take some minutes to build.

 ## License

-Both the texts and the photos are released under the Creative Commons License BY-NC-SA
+Both the texts and the photos are released under the [Creative Commons License (CC BY-NC-SA 4.0)](https://creativecommons.org/licenses/by-nc-sa/4.0/deed.de).

-Code of this blog is released under the  GNU Affero General Public License 3.0
+Code of this blog is released under the [GNU Affero General Public License 3.0](https://opensource.org/licenses/AGPL-3.0).

 ## Credits